23Aaron/LegacySiri/README.md

 This bot requires:

-- discord.py module version 1.0
+- discord.py module version 1.0 or higher
 - Python 3.5.3 or higher

 This bot does a few things: